moble/spherical_functions/using-jekyll.md

 markdown text files in your top-level directory.
 Jekyll will watch for any changes and recreate the pages as you save them.

+[^1]: Note that another (possibly better) way of doing this is to
+      simply clone the `gh-pages` branch within your main repo directory (without making it a submodule, or anything).
+Just do

+          git clone -b gh-pages git@github.com:<YOUR_REPO_HERE> gh-pages

+      You might also want to add `gh-pages` to `.gitignore`.